 ‘Damn‘, I thought.

 Anyway.
-Eventually, Chris sent me a text saying that his mum was going to get a restraining order against me for chucking rocks at their windows (They were pebbles.)
+Eventually, Mark sent me a text saying that his mum was going to get a restraining order against me for chucking rocks at their windows (They were pebbles.)

 Of course, people said “forget about him” –as if it was that easy.
 I lay in bed like I was the victim of a terrible accident for the next two weeks alternating between crying and falling into a very deep sleep.
-I wondered if I’d ever get over him.
+I wondered if I’d ever get over my first love.

 Which of course, I did.